British Army during the First World War: Morale Fragility 1917-18

-By the end of 1917 - after the horrific conditions of the Battle of Passchendaele and the disappointing results of the Battle of Cambrai, and with neither victory nor an end to the war in sight - there was some evidence of morale problems in the BEF.
+By the end of 1917, after the horrific conditions of the Battle of Passchendaele and the disappointing results of the Battle of Cambrai, and with neither victory nor an end to the war in sight, there was some evidence of morale problems in the BEF.
 By the end of 1917 the Cabinet Committee on Manpower were hearing about an alarming rise in drunkenness, desertions and psychological disorders, and reports of soldiers' returning from the front grumbling about "the waste of life" at Ypres.
-General Aylmer Hunter-Weston warned Haig (Haig Diary 25 February 1918) that some of his men had asked some visiting MPs if they were "Labour MPs" and had complained to them about the horrors of war and asked what they were fighting for.

 Martin Middlebrook wrote that whereas officers who cracked up under the strain were often quietly reposted to duties away from the front line, this outlet was seldom available to "other ranks".
-By the end of 1917 there was a noticeable rise in the number of self-inflicted wounds and of men making themselves ill by sleeping in wet sheets or chewing cordite.
+By the end of 1917 there was a noticeable rise in self-inflicted wounds and men making themselves ill by sleeping in wet sheets or chewing cordite.
 It is hard to estimate the number of suicides as such men were generally listed as "Killed In Action".
-A veteran of the 7th Green Howards recalled that his unit used to remain sullenly silent on Church parade, refusing to sing "God Save The King", adding "but we worshipped the Prince of Wales".
-The Prince of Wales (the future Edward VIII) was very popular with troops, not least because of his habit of distributing expensive Abdulla cigarettes.
 Middlebrook commented that it is hard to generalise about the state of British morale, as it varied a great deal between units, with former regular and territorial units probably retaining a core of motivated men.
 Whereas other armies had problems with discipline, apart from the Etaples mutiny British discipline generally held up, both in combat and out of it.